Menu

 Sheet music for “Toll” (plus so many other amazing Jeff Blumenkrantz songs!)

-2. When you want to bring the musical theatre drama: “How Many Tears”
+2. Bring the musical theatre drama: “How Many Tears”

 What, you’ve never seen the show Martin Guerre?
 Neither have we.
-It’s one of those rarely produced musical theatre audition songs, which is fantastic when you’re auditioning — you can rest assured that there won’t be a million other people singing the same piece.
-If you’re looking for a concert song for a mezzo-soprano, it works perfectly.
-It tells a complete story, all in less than 4 minutes.
+It’s one of those rarely produced musicals, which is fantastic when you’re auditioning — you can rest assured that there won’t be a million other people singing the same piece.
+We also love it for concerts; it tells a complete story, all in less than 4 minutes.
 The accompaniment is relatively simple, so it sounds perfect on a piano.

 Sheet music for “How Many Tears” (digital download!)

-3. A mezzo soprano song that shows off your comedy chops: “Mr. Right”
+3. Show off your comedy chops: “Mr. Right”

 Are you trying out for a comedic role in a show?
 This song gives you plenty to work with.
 It’s from Love Life, a concept musical from 1948.
 There are some time-specific references, but otherwise, it’s pretty easy to put a contemporary spin on this piece.
 With its bouncy melody and comical lyrics, it would be a fun addition to a concert for a mezzo-soprano, too.